Best Hearing Aids of 2025: Picking the Perfect Hearing Aid

 - Best wireless accessories on the market

-- Battery life of 16 hours, but possibly much less when in noisy environments that require DEEPSONIC chip processing for long periods
+- Battery life of up to 16 hours, but possibly much less when in noisy environments that require DEEPSONIC chip processing for long periods

 - Own voice may sound degraded to conversation partners on hands-free calls